Early-Career Artist Project Grant

-- Applications will only be accepted via the Submittable online application system August 27 – October 28, 2020.
-Apply here. (https://forecastpublicart.submittable.com/submit) during the grant application period.
+- Applications will only be accepted via the Submittable online application system (https://forecastpublicart.submittable.com/submit) during the grant application period.
 Submissions for 2023 grants will open in fall of 2022.

 - Complete applications include the following: brief proposal overview (limit 75 words), proposal (limit 500 words), community connection (250 words), early-career status (250 words), career impact (250 words), diversity of lived experience and perspective (250 words), resume (limit 2 pages), site permission, budget, work samples, and work sample information

 - Please contact the Forecast Grants team if you need help submitting your application in English at firstname.lastname@example.org or 651-271-2792

 These grants are made possible through generous funding from Jerome Foundation.

 See our Selection Criteria and visit our Frequently Asked Questions page for additional information regarding proposals and the selection process.

 Project Overview (limit 75 words):

 Brief summary of the proposed project.
 This will be used for reference during the panel review process and for public announcements if the application is awarded funding.